ChainAgnostic/CAIPs/CAIPs/caip-211.md

 and thus almost universally defined out-of-band (meaning all callers and respondents agree to them already), others are specific to chains or even to subsets of wallets and dapps on a given chain.
-This requires scope objects in CAIP-25 requests to negotation semantic anchors and/or network routing **before** authorization can occur in the confidence that both parties agree to the syntax and semantics of a given method or notification, which may only be available on certain RPC endpoints.
+This requires scope objects in CAIP-25 requests to negotiate semantic anchors and/or network routing **before** authorization can occur in the confidence that both parties agree to the syntax and semantics of a given method or notification, which may only be available on certain RPC endpoints.